MaastrichtUniversity/docker-health/README.md

 ./dh.sh setup
 ```

-This will start minikube with all needed addons, pull down the external repos, add log folders to filebeat and set hostnames in /etc/hosts with the minikube ip.
+This will start minikube with all needed addons, pull down the external repos, add log folders to the minikube machine
+and set hostnames in /etc/hosts with the minikube ip.

 2. Pull default docker images from Dockerhub